Last update: 15 January 2020

 I didn’t really know what to expect of Iceland on my first visit.
 I just went on short trip because I wanted to see Sigur Rós.
 Little did I expect to be blown away in more ways than one… and that it would trigger many more trips to come.

 Sigur Rós has stirred my soul from the moment I accidently stumbled upon them early 2006.
-Out of curiosity I clicked on a link to a concert they played in Reykjavík at the end of 2005.
-It sounded interesting, and I left it playing in the background for the full length of the gig.
+Out of curiosity I clicked on a link to a concert they had played in Reykjavík a few months earlier.
+I was intrigued by the sound, and left it playing in the background for the full length of the gig.
 Then, at the very end, came the song that truly blew me away.
 The song that made me an instant fan, ‘Popplagið’ – their epic masterpiece.
 Starting off with gently flowing guitar melodies, like a spring shower innocently drifting by.
 Then suddenly advancing like a distant thunder.
 Slowly building up and finally unleashing into a furious explosion of sound, overwhelming like a lightning storm.
 It flooded into my soul and left me in complete awe.
 Wanting to hear more.

 I just had to go & see them live

-So when they announced a free gig in a park in Reykjavík at the end of July 2006, it triggered me into an impromptu short trip to Iceland just to visit that concert.
+So when they announced a free concert in a park in Reykjavík at the end of July 2006, it triggered me into an impromptu short trip to Iceland just to visit that concert.

 I had no idea what to expect of Iceland, except for some general characteristics.
-That it is where the original natural phenomenon of the geyser comes from, and named after.
-And Reykjavík was supposed to be quite a nice & charming town.
+I knew that Iceland is where the natural phenomenon of the geyser comes from.
+That there’s quite a large glacier somewhere, and Reykjavík was supposed to be quite a nice & charming town.
 Other than that, I imagined it to be rather barren & cold – which are not my favourable conditions to be in.
 But the thought of seeing Sigur Rós on their native territory made me go for it with an open mind.
 I could book a weekend trip to Reykjavík and just turn up at this concert in the park.
 And while I was going there anyway, I might as well add a few extra days to explore the surroundings.

 Little did I expect to be blown away in more ways than one…

-The Sigur Rós concert was awesome, all 2 hours & 15 minutes of it, accumulating in that mind-blowing eruption of sound that is their epic song ‘Popplagið’.
+Not only by the Sigur Rós concert, which was awesome in itself.
+All 2 hours & 15 minutes of it, accumulating in that mind-blowing eruption of sound that is their epic song ‘Popplagið’.
 I stood about five rows from the front of the stage, and was blasted off my orange coloured socks by their brilliant sounds.

 Sigur Rós @ Klambratún Park, Reyjkjavík.

-It turned out that the Reykjavík concert was part of a documentary they were filming, taking them to all kinds of weird off-the-beaten-track locations around Iceland, with exotic names like Ólafsvík, Ísafjörður, Djúpavík and Öxnadalur.
-There were two more concerts coming up in Seyðisfjörður and Ásbyrgi – but unfortunately they were taking place just after I’d gone home.
-I wished I had a bit more time to explore, so I could see Sigur Rós in this enticing wilderness…
+The Reykjavík concert was part of a documentary they were filming.
+It took them to all kinds of unusual off-the-beaten-track locations around Iceland, with exotic names like Ólafsvík, Ísafjörður, Djúpavík and Öxnadalur.
+There were two more concerts coming up in Seyðisfjörður and Ásbyrgi – but unfortunately these would be just after I’d gone home.
+I wished I had a bit more time to explore, to see Sigur Rós in this enticing wilderness…

 Colourful & cozy Reykjavík.